atobajas/Lemoncode_Bootcamp_Devops_Entregables/02-Kubernetes/01-monolith/README.md

 ### Environment Variables

-Create `todo-app/.env` with the previous database configuration thes values must be
+Create `todo-app/.env` with the previous database configuration this values must be

 ```ini
 NODE_ENV=develop